-At Cedar Crest Hospital and RTC, our day treatment program is a short-term program for adolescents and adults who are able to live safely in a supportive home environment during the evenings and on weekends.
+At Cedar Crest Hospital & Residential Treatment Center, our day treatment program is a short-term program for adolescents and adults who are able to live safely in a supportive home environment during the evenings and on weekends.
 Day treatment is often a step-down option for adolescents and adults who are moving from an inpatient hospitalization program or stepping up from traditional outpatient therapy, ensuring that we work to meet continuing care goals.
 Day treatment teaches coping and living skills to our clients.
 We also address personal responsibility and positive interactions within the school, family, and community.
 Day treatment meets Monday through Friday.

 Adolescents and adults in our day treatment program will experience a multidisciplinary treatment approach that combines a variety of therapies that will meet individual treatment goals in a secure therapeutic environment.
 We promote and provide many opportunities for our clients to feel success and have a chance to experience self-exploration.

 All students must enroll in our school to attend day treatment.
-Admission to Cedar Crest Hospital’s day treatment program will then begin with a complete evaluation by a licensed clinician.
+Admission to Cedar Crest’s day treatment program will then begin with a complete evaluation by a licensed clinician.
 This clinician will complete the comprehensive assessment by meeting with the adult, or adolescent, and the adolescent’s parents or guardians.
 After this occurs, we’ll be able to create a personalized treatment approach that meets all of the needs of our patient’s needs – mind, body, and spirit.
 Treatment is always medically supervised by a psychiatrist who works to direct overall goals for treatment.
 We use a variety of treatment types to help address all the needs of our day treatment clients.
 These may include:

 - Weekly meetings with the treatment team